Jacques Roche

-Jacques Roche (21 July 1961 – 14 July 2005), a Haitian journalist and editor for Le Matin newspaper and a host of a TV show in Port-au-Prince, Haiti, was kidnapped, tortured and killed during a wave of abductions carried out before elections.
+Jacques Roche (21 July 1961 – 14 July 2005) was a Haitian journalist and editor for Le Matin newspaper and a host of a TV show in Port-au-Prince, Haiti, who was kidnapped, tortured and killed during a wave of abductions carried out before elections.
 Roche was affiliated with Group of 184 and an opponent of Jean-Bertrand Aristide and his Fanmi Lavalas political party and pro-Lavalas were suspected of carrying out his murder.

 Personal

 Jacques Roche was born 21 July 1961.
 His family was from Cavaellon and according to Father Gérard Jean-Juste, Roche's mother once saved his life.

 Roche led the organization Assemblée des Peuples de la Caraïbe au Cap Haïtien.
 Roche was known to organize photography exhibitions to educate different communities throughout Haiti.
 He also encouraged the public's resistance to laws being passed in Haiti, such as the Haiti's Zona Franca, a law which replaced some of the last fertile land in Haiti with sweatshops.